 Put the puree into a saucepan with a half cup of sugar and another half cup of water.

 Bring the strawberry syrup to a boil then lower heat to a simmer.

-STEP 4: Infuse rose buds, green tea, and hibiscus in simple syrup for 5 minutes.
+STEP 4: Infuse rose buds, green tea, and hibiscus in strawberry syrup for 5 minutes.

-Add the cut dried rose buds, green tea, and hibiscus tea bags into the strawberry simple syrup.
+Add the cut dried rose buds, green tea, and hibiscus tea bags into the strawberry syrup.

 Let it simmer for 5 minutes then turn off heat and let cool.

 STEP 5: Strain solids using a mesh strainer.

-Cool the rose infused strawberry simple syrup a bit, then put in the refrigerator to chill.
+Cool the rose-infused strawberry syrup a bit, then put in the refrigerator to chill.
 You want this to be COLD when you add it into the blender with ice.